STAT545-UBC-hw-2018-19/hw04-janehuang1647/assignment_4.md

 The prompt I have chosen to explore is **acivity 1**:

-First we create dataframe that complementary to Gapminder. we started with reading in a new dataset which contained the language spoken by the specific country.
+First we create dataframe that complementary to Gapminder. we started with reading in a new dataset which contained the language spoken by the specific country **country\_list.csv**.

 ``` r
 temp <- read_csv("country_list.csv")